haideralipunjabi/blog-haideralipunjabi/content/posts/automating-android-game-with-python-pytesseract-sudoku.md

 Out of the 5, I will be focusing mostly on 2,3 & 5 as 1 & 4 are topics that have been extensively covered.

 The complete code is available on the following repository:

+You can also watch the script in action on: